drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Demuxlet.rst

     - Filter for common SNPs (> 5% minor allele frequency) and SNPs overlapping genes

+    - Demuxlet_ is very sensitive to missing data in a vcf so please make sure you only have complete cases in your refernce donor SNP genotype file

   - Genotype field in ``$VCF`` (``$FIELD``)

     - This is ``GP`` by default but could also be ``GT`` others